byui-cse/cse212-csharp/docs/lesson12/prove.md

 8. Adding a new song after `PlayNext()` has started returning `null`
 9. Duplicate songs (allowed)

-See the [FAQ](../lesson11/prove-faq) for the expected exceptions and return values for these cases.
+See the [FAQ](../lesson11/prove-faq) for the expected behavior and return values for these cases.

 ## Performance Checkpoint
 For Week 12, add performance tests that compare `Playlist1` and `Playlist2`.